Article: Seiko SWR: New models have arrived at PSB Watches

 SWR103: The successor to the SWR049

-Ideal for: Lovers of classic dress watches, formal wear, average-sized men's wrists.
+Ideal for: Lovers of classic dress watches, formal wear, medium-sized male wrists.

 SWR104: The successor to the SWR052

-The SWR104 takes over the specifications of the SWR052: polished gold-tone case, white dial with Roman numerals inherited from the previous generation, but enriched with gold hour markers.
-The combination of gold-plated steel + white + gold warms the palette with elegance.
+The SWR104 takes up the specifications of the SWR052: polished gold-tone case, white dial with Roman numerals inherited from the previous generation, but enriched with gold markers at the hours.
+The gold steel + white + gold combination adds an elegant warmth to the palette.

 Ideal for: Those who appreciate the warmth of gold without being ostentatious.